 - Negative self-talk

-These aren’t the only forms resistance can take, but they’re very common and most of us have experienced some or all of them.
+These aren’t the only forms resistance can take, but they’re some of the most commons forms – and most of us have experienced some or all of them.

 For me, resistance typically shows up as fear, anxiety, distraction, and negative self-talk, depending on what kind of change I’m trying to make.
 If I’m working on a writing project, it typically looks like, “you don’t know anything,” “you should research this more before you start,” or “what in the world do you think you’re doing?”